 55. Inchworm

-Inchworm is not popular but an effective exercise to boost your cardiovascular fitness.
+Inchworm is not popular, but it is an effective exercise that boosts your cardiovascular fitness.
 Multiple muscles are engaged during this movement, including your legs, core, arms, and shoulders.
-It is also a great way to increase balance and flexibility as it requires you to bend your torso and move forward with your hands.
+It is also a great way to increase balance and flexibility, as it requires you to bend your torso and move forward with your hands.

 How to: Standing with your feet together, bend your torso forward until your palms are on the floor.
 That’s the start.
-Keeping your toes remains on the floor, use your hands to move forward until you reach a high plank position.
+Keep your toes on the floor, and use your hands to move forward until you reach a high plank position.
 Now, keeping your hands still on the ground, move your feet until you’re in the initial position.

 56. Bodyweight Power Maker

-The power maker is a total body high-intensity compound movement.
+The power maker is a total-body high-intensity compound movement.
 It is one of my all-time best endurance exercises.
-It involves multiple movements, such as pushups, shoulder taps, squat, and jump.
+It involves multiple movements, such as pushups, shoulder taps, squats, and jumps.
 Doing this exercise only for five minutes warms my entire body, speeds up my heartbeats, and makes me feel out of breath.

-It has both aerobic and anaerobic components and can fit into any endurance workout program such as HIIT, Crossfit, and Tabata.
+It has both aerobic and anaerobic components and can fit into any endurance workout program, such as HIIT and Tabata.

 How to: